CROSS Safety Report

 As part of the review, enquiries were made with leading bodies who are authorities on concrete construction and there seemed to be a lack of technical guidance on this subject.
 The current design codes (EC2 etc.) did not appear to cover the temporary modelling aspect in any significant detail aside from general statements to consider all stages of construction.

 Additionally, the reporter is concerned that the published guidance is now circa 15 years old and becoming increasingly outdated as more rigorous and detailed finite element type analysis is undertaken.
-The reporter was also surprised to find that the Institution of Structural Engineers (IStructE) latest technical guidance on this subject "Computational Engineering" does not even appear to consider the importance of this subject in modelling structures of this type.

 In conclusion, the reporter considers that further technical guidance should be provided on the subject and perhaps even revisions to the aforementioned documents considered.
 Additionally, engineers should remain vigilant in undertaking simplified 'hand check' assessments and more should be done to reinforce this to more junior (and therefore inexperienced) engineers.